 When you send an email to Action Fraud you are doing so over the open Internet; we cannot guarantee complete security.
 Please do not send personal information, such as address or bank account details, when emailing us.

 Action Fraud is the UK’s national reporting centre for fraud and financially-motivated cyber crime.
 It does not have investigation powers, the reports taken by Action Fraud are sent to the National Fraud Intelligence Bureau (NFIB) who collate and analyse intelligence on fraud, who then make the decision to send crimes to law enforcement.
 Action Fraud joined the National Fraud Intelligence Bureau (NFIB) at the City of London Police in 2014.

-- Action Fraud can also take fraud information reports from people who have been in a situation where fraud could have occurred but didn’t.
-E.g. receiving a letter or email asking for money in relation to a bogus lottery win, inheritance or other approach for money that is not genuine, but did not respond to the sender or send any money.
+Action Fraud can also take fraud information reports from people who have been in a situation where fraud could have occurred but didn’t, for example, if they had received a letter or email asking for money in relation to a bogus lottery win, inheritance or other approach for money that is not genuine, but did not respond to the sender or send any money.

-- For a regional breakdown of crime and information reports reported to Action Fraud, please see our statistics map.
-Please note that fraud data is also published by the The Office for National Statistics as part of their regular quarterly crime statistics bulletin.
+For a regional breakdown of crime and information reports reported to Action Fraud, see our statistics.
+Fraud data is also published by the The Office for National Statistics as part of their regular quarterly crime statistics bulletin.